 - a.
 Beekeeping is allowed as an accessory use pursuant to Article 4.000 of this Zoning Ordinance, according to the standards herein. - b.
-A permit must be obtained from the Cambridge Public Health Department for all keeping of bee colonies, and permit-holders must be in compliance with all local public health regulations and state public health laws pertaining to beekeeping.

-23.42 Number of Beehives.

-- a.
-No more than two (2) beehives are allowed on a lot. - b.
-The maximum number of beehives may be increased to no more than four (4) on a temporary basis, for no more than twenty (20) days, for the purpose of rescuing a swarm or to accommodate the division of a bee colony into multiple bee colonies.

-23.43 Apiary Placement.

-- a.
-An apiary must be located at least five (5) feet from any property line, or may be closer to the property line if there is a solid fence or wall separating the apiary from an abutting property. - b.
-An apiary may be located on an elevated surface such as a porch, balcony, deck, or rooftop, provided that it conforms to the standards set forth herein and is set back at least six (6) feet from the parapet, or may be closer to a parapet if it contains a protective barrier such as a railing, fence, or wall.

-23.44 Beehive and Apiary Size.
+A permit must be obtained from the Cambridge Public Health Department for all keeping of bee colonies, and permit-holders must be in compliance with all local public health regulations and state public health laws pertaining to beekeeping. - 23.42 Number of Beehives. - a.
+No more than two (2) beehives are allowed on a lot unless permitted by the Cambridge Public Health Department. - b.
+The maximum number of beehives may be increased to no more than four (4) on a temporary basis, for no more than twenty (20) days, for the purpose of rescuing a swarm or to accommodate the division of a bee colony into multiple bee colonies. - 23.43 Apiary Placement. - a.
+An apiary must be located at least five (5) feet from any property line, or may be closer to the property line if there is a solid fence or wall separating the apiary from an abutting property.
+Upon written approval of an abutter, the Cambridge Public Health Department may waive the five-foot setback with no solid fence or wall.
+Flyway barriers may extend into the five-foot setback. - b.
+An apiary may be located on an elevated surface such as a porch, balcony, deck, or rooftop, provided that it conforms to the standards set forth herein and is set back at least six (6) feet from the parapet, or may be closer to a parapet if it contains a protective barrier such as a railing, fence, or wall. - 23.44 Beehive and Apiary Size. - a.

-- a.
 A free-standing beehive shall be no greater than twenty (20) cubic feet in volume.
 A beehive that is attached to or contained within a building may be greater in volume, provided that no portion of the beehive greater than twenty (20) feet in volume may project beyond the principal wall plane of the building. - b.
 The maximum height of a beehive or other apiary structure shall be six (6) feet from grade, or from an elevated surface if located atop such a surface.

-23.45 Flyway Control.
+This height does not include any flyway barrier. - 23.45 Flyway Control. - a.

-- a.
 No beehive flyway may be oriented toward any of the following positions, unless a beehive flyway barrier is provided to ensure that bees fly in an opposing direction from such positions: - i.
-An entry door, functioning window, or private outdoor space such as a deck, porch, or balcony located within ten (10) feet of the beehive, whether of a building on an adjoining lot, or of a dwelling unit located on the same lot as the beehive, unless the occupant of the dwelling unit grants permission. - ii.
-A public street, park, school grounds, walkway, or bikeway located within ten (10) feet of the beehive.
+An entry door, functioning window, or private outdoor space such as a deck, porch, or balcony located within ten (10) feet of the beehive, whether of a building on an adjoining lot, or of a dwelling unit located on the same lot as the beehive, unless the occupant of the dwelling unit grants permission.